Day-to-Day

-October 17, 2025
+Oct 17, 2025

 T4 slips are a key part of your payroll responsibilities

 Payroll has an annual lifecycle.
 At the end of each fiscal year, employers must issue a T4 slip (Statement of Remuneration Paid) for each employee.
-Your employees and the CRA must receive these tax documents by the last business day of February immediately following the completed fiscal year.
+Your employees and the CRA must receive these tax documents by the last day of February immediately following the completed fiscal year.

 Your employees will use their T4s to file their personal income tax returns, while the CRA will use the T4s to verify that your business has stayed on top of its payroll tax obligations.